maxvij/TopoCity/README.md

 Learning the topography of the Netherlands using the SlimStampen model<br><br>

 How to run the app:<br>
-In terminal in client folder: npm start<br>
+In terminal in client folder: npm install, npm start<br>
+In api folder: pip3 install -r requirements.txt<br>
 In client/api folder: flask run<br>
 Go to http://localhost:3000/game <br>